 - Sharing/reflecting for any regular book checkout visit is our standard checkout procedure where students read quietly while I invite each table to check out their selections.
 I encourage students to reflect on their book choice as they begin reading their new book so their book choices improve and their sustained reading time increases.

-By maintaining consistency, I need only customize the modeling/guided practice segment of each grade’s orientation and allow returning students to fully engage in, and enjoy, this new group activity.
+Such uniformity means I need only customize the modeling/guided practice segment of each grade’s orientation and allow returning students to fully engage in, and enjoy, their new group activity.

-We may need to try several orientation activities before discovering those that work best for our particular students.
+We may need to try several orientation activities before discovering those that work best for each particular grade level of students:

 - In-the-middle grades need reminders about what they learned the previous year, presented in a fun new way.